bnnm/wwiser/doc/WWISER.md

 ### Passing volumes
 Because volumes in Wwise are a complex mix of external and internal settings, default generated volume may be a bit low.
 You can change it by setting the "master volume" option.
 For example `6.0dB` to double volume, or `50%` to halve it.

-Set `*` instead to auto-normalize volume.
+Set `*` instead to auto-normalize volume (default).
 This will increase or decrease overall volume per file, trying to keep it as close as base volume.
+Or, set `0` to leave volumes as originally set in Wwise.

 ### Passing variables